5 things you can do now to ensure your project funding pipeline isn’t in lockdown

 Information is power, but too much information is distracting.
 Choose a reliable source of funding information and stay informed.
 In response to COVID-19, the grants landscape is moving quickly – many funders have announced changes to grant rounds, flexibility with past funding and funding distribution plans for the near future.

 Now more than ever, you need to know every grant that your organisation is eligible for.
 We usually recommend our clients update their GEM Portal grants calendar once per month, but at the moment we recommend they do it fortnightly because new grants are released daily.
-We also have a dedicated COVID-19 Funder News page (for NZ community organisations, NZ Funder News) – to ensure organisations don’t miss major funder announcements.
+Ensure you don’t miss major funder announcements.
 And keep up to date with our blogs and other news.

 2. Review your information and projects